Modeling After 50: How to Start & Best Agencies for Older Women

 If you’ve always dreamt of being a model, now is the best time to take your chance.

-Daphne Selfe, Maye Musk, Jacky O’Shaughnessy, Nicola Griffin and Carmen Dell’Orefice are among those mature and popular professionals who prove that it’s never too late.
+Daphne Selfe, Mia Maugé, Maye Musk, Jacky O’Shaughnessy, Nicola Griffin and Carmen Dell’Orefice are among those mature and popular professionals who prove that it’s never too late.

 “The key to success for older models is simple.
 With their life experience, the over-50s-generation embodies values like sympathy, trust and authenticity.
 Their positive attitude inspires the fashion scene“, explains experts at The Models Agency in Berlin.

 But, as in any other field, there are certain criteria you need to be aware of.
-The truth is modelling is a very tough business and if you want to pursue a career in modelling, you have to look after yourself regardless of your age.
+The truth is that modeling for older women is a very tough business and if you want to pursue a career in fashion, you have to look after yourself regardless of your age.

 Expect to be rejected for most of the jobs you go for and expect to work hard with early morning starts and late night finishes.